New perspectives for Israel-Palestine: a roadmap for global justice in the 21st century

 read more +

-It was the modern search for a solution to the conflict between Palestine and Israel that eventually led to coining the concept and phrase «peace process,» shaping the global imaginary of complex conflict resolution.
+It was the modern search for a solution to the conflict between Palestine and Israel that eventually led to coining the concept and phrase “peace process,” shaping the global imaginary of complex conflict resolution.
 Bearing this in mind, it still remains ironic.
-Madrid was little more than a prize for the arab states’ support of Washington during the first Gulf War, the cornerstone of a process as hypocritical in its objectives as it was asymmetrical in its interests.
+Madrid was little more than a prize for the Arab states’ support of Washington during the first Gulf War, the cornerstone of a process as hypocritical in its objectives as it was asymmetrical in its interests.
 Rather than a mere slogan or a calculated tale of stalled conversations, truncated approaches and bitter divides; the peace process is the intentional chronicle of a historical failure, a search for peace flawed by design.

 Madrid, home to the Common Action Forum and many of our activities, has also been a symbol of and witness to the latest failed chapters of this great and gradual catastrophe.
-For this reason, as aligned with our mission of transformation and our commitment to develop new narratives capable of overcoming the dilemmas of our time, CAF will dedicate several consecutive meetings of the OCTAGON Forum to addressing this conflict.
+For this reason, as aligned with our mission of transformation and our commitment to develop new narratives capable of overcoming the dilemmas of our time, CAF will dedicate several consecutive meetings of the OCTAGON Forum to addressing Israel-Palestine.
 Bringing together experts from around the world, we will explore the contemporary realities facing Israel and Palestine, addressing the challenge of achieving strategies that reorient the narrative of this conflict towards real solutions.

 Madrid conference: 30 years of a failed peace